Charleston Interior Architecture - Historic Downtown Charleston South Carolina

 Another eye-opening interior lies in the domed 1904 Beaux Arts style Gibbes

-Museum of Art just around the corner on Meeting Street.
+Museum of Art just around the corner on Meeting Street in the historic French Quarter district.
 Home to

 the historic Carolina Art Association, and distinguished by a

 refurbished design that incorporates traditional and modern motifs

 perspectives of light, space and shape, the museum is noted for an